Close

 Despite the fact that you are not drinking more liquids, you might find yourself constantly running to the bathroom to urinate.
 This is another early symptom of pregnancy.

 During your pregnancy, blood flow increases to your kidneys.
-This response is responsible for making the kidneys produce more urine which can start very soon after conception.
+This response is responsible for making the kidneys produce more urine, which can start very soon after conception.

 8. Fatigue

 You might wake up feeling tired even though you may have gone to bed early and slept throughout the night.
-Extreme exhaustion and fatigue might only occur during early pregnancy, or it could even last the entire pregnancy.
+Extreme exhaustion and fatigue might only occur during early pregnancy, or they could even last the entire pregnancy.
 In such cases, it is important to listen to your body and take rest.

 You could also exercise for 30 minutes every day to increase your energy levels, avoid stimulants like caffeine, and eat a balanced diet.